AiWaldoh/documentation-scraper-chatbot/README.md

-# AiWaldoh's Documentation Chatbot
+# AiWaldoh's ReadTheDocs Chatbot

 ## Overview

-This project creates a Q&A chatbot interface to help you query website documentation.
-It automates the task of scraping website documentation, storing it in a Pinecone database, and then retrieves it via a Streamlit-based Q&A chatbot UI.
+This project creates a Q&A chatbot interface to help you query website documentation that use ReadTheDocs.
+It automates the task of scraping website documentation that use ReadTheDocs, storing it in a Pinecone database, and then retrieves it via a Streamlit-based Q&A chatbot UI.

 ## Features